fuzziqersoftware/newserv/README.md

 With that said, I offer no guarantees on how or when this project will advance.
 Feel free to submit GitHub issues if you find bugs or have feature requests; I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.
 If you feel like contributing to newserv yourself, pull requests are welcome as well.

 Current known issues / missing features / things to do:
-- Support disconnect hooks to clean up state, like if a client disconnects during quest loading or during a trade window execution.
 - Episode 3 battles are implemented but are not well-tested.
     - Fix behavior when joining a spectator team after the beginning of a battle.
 - PSOBB is not well-tested and likely will disconnect or misbehave when clients try to use unimplemented features.